 That said, be sure to do the math before you opt for the Sapphire Preferred simply because the fee is lower – for many cardholders, the Sapphire Reserve is the better option.

-It’s a great entry-level travel rewards card
+Best option for an entry-level travel rewards card

-The Chase Sapphire Preferred and Reserve cards are two wildly popular travel cards for good reason – they offer highly flexible rewards that can be a great value for many types of cardholders.
+The Chase Sapphire Preferred and Reserve cards are two wildly popular travel cards for a good reason – they offer highly flexible rewards that can be a great value for many types of cardholders.
 In the battle between these cards, the Sapphire Reserve card has a clear advantage, and you’ll want to do some careful math before you go with the Sapphire Preferred card.
 Chase only allows you one Chase Sapphire card at a time, and you may have to wait a year or longer before you change to a different card.
-Make extra certain you’re selecting the card that matches your spending and travel patterns, because you’ll have to hold onto it for a while.
+Make extra certain you’re selecting the card that matches your spending and travel patterns because you’ll have to hold onto it for a while.